gridscale/terraform-provider-gridscale/website/docs/r/k8s.html.md

     * `storage` - See Argument Reference above.
     * `storage_type` - See Argument Reference above.
 * `usage_in_minutes` - The amount of minutes the IP address has been in use.
-* `current_price` - The price for the current period since the last bill.
 * `create_time` - The time the object was created.
 * `change_time` - Defines the date and time of the last object change.
 * `status` - status indicates the status of the object.